 Mineral Properties Emphasis:

 The chart is based upon mineral properties and has four pages.
 You can change the pages by clicking on the tabs in the lower left corner of the Excel window.
+(The chart is also compatible with Google Sheets.)
 The first page contains information about metallic and submetallic minerals.
 Pages 2 through 4 contain nonmetallic minerals.
 The left column sorts the minerals into those that break with cleavage and those that break by fracturing.
 Next minerals are sorted by hardness with the hardest being found at the top of each cleavage/fracture group.
 Information about additional mineral properties such as streak, color, luster, diaphaneity, specific gravity and more is also given on the chart.

 Mineral Information for Your Students:

 If you would like to share this chart with your students please link to this page so they can see a description of the chart and read the story about how it was created.
 Art decided that he could do a better job than the chart provided by his professor and his efforts were successful!

 Teachers appreciate the chart because the mineral specimens and properties included on the chart can be edited.
 This allows modification to suit the mineral specimens available in their classroom, the grade level of their students and the terminology that they prefer to use in while teaching.
 You can download Art's mineral identification chart by using your right mouse button on the link below and saving it to your hard drive.
 You can then print it and use it right away.